How to Have a Clutter-Free Home When You are Messy at Heart

 This includes hubby as well.
 He too has his own basket where I can toss any paper that pertains to him as soon as I come across it.
 I can’t even tell you how much this simple system has changed our paper issue.

-By sorting out the mail that belongs to each person, what I am left with is bills and junk.
-And those can quickly be tossed away.
+By sorting out the mail that belongs to each person, what I am left with is bills and junk mail.
+The junk mail can quickly be tossed away, the Bills then go directly to my desk to be dealt with on Sundays.

 What used to mess up more than one room in our home, now seems almost nonexistent.
 And the best part is the mail takes just seconds to deal with, making this system a top 5 favorite in our home.